infracost/infracost/CONTRIBUTING.md

 	}
 }
 ```

-For an example of a resource with usage-based see the [AWS Lambda resource](https://github.com/infracost/infracost/blob/master/internal/providers/terraform/aws/lambda_function.go).
+For an example of a resource with usage-based cost components see the [AWS Lambda resource](https://github.com/infracost/infracost/blob/master/internal/providers/terraform/aws/lambda_function.go).
 This resource retrieves the quantities from the usage-file by calling `u.Get("monthly_requests")` and `u.Get("request_duration_ms")`.
 If these quantities are not provided then the `monthlyQuantity` is set to `nil`.

 When Infracost is run without usage data the output for this resource looks like: